 Items that were not listed on the meeting agenda distributed prior to the meeting shall require a 2/3 majority of votes cast in order to be placed on the agenda.

-Announcing the Results
+106.5.9Announcing the Results

 The Chair must announce the results of the vote to the Entity.

 The Stakeholder Relations or Liaison must record the motion, type of ballot and the results in the minutes.

+106.5.9.1 Advisory Committee Review of Issues

+For Entities reporting directly to the Advisory Committee:

+The items below must be forwarded by the Entity’s Leadership, facilitated by Stakeholder Relations, to the Leadership of the Advisory Committee and the Steering Committee within five business days of the Entity’s meeting adjournment.

+All motions (as amended, if amended);

+Stakeholder number of “yes’ and “no” votes, and abstentions;

+Supporting materials (whitepapers, presentations);

+Specific action, if any, the Entity is seeking from the Advisory Committee;

+If Advisory Committee voting action is desired, a motion must be provided by the Entity including document(s) describing the majority and minority positions.

+Minority Positions

+A minority position may be submitted to the Advisory Committee to address any concern not covered in the details provided in the report to the Advisory Committee.
+Such a minority position may be accomplished by:

+Providing a written minority position to Stakeholder Relations;

+Must be submitted before the next scheduled Advisory Committee materials posting date following the vote or decision;

+Must copy leadership of the relevant Entity.

-Escalating Issues
+106.5.10 Escalating Topics

 Any motion approved or defeated by a margin closer than a margin of 60/40, excluding abstentions, at an Entity must be reported to the Parent Entity by the Entity Leadership

-All issues that include the following relevant factors will also be automatically reported to the Advisory Committee by the Main Parent Entity Leadership:

-FERC Filings;

-Board of Director Special Orders or Assignments;

-Changes to the Tariff;

-Business Practices;

-Issues Explored by Stakeholder Groups;

-Issues requiring funding above $100,000.

 Reporting of Subcommittees, Working Groups and Task Forces

-Preparing Meeting Minutes
+106.6.1 Preparing Meeting Minutes

 Stakeholder Relations, or a designee, of an Entity is responsible for recording meeting minutes and posting them to the website.